DonRichards/FECT/README.md

 1. Convert the webpage from a list view to a grid layout
 2. Ensure the new design is responsive in terms of width
 3. Add a feature to make the figure's title display when a user's mouse hovers over it
-4. Ensure the feature makes so the title no longer displays when the mouse is no longer hovering over the figure
+4. Ensure the feature makes it so the title no longer displays when the mouse is no longer hovering over the figure
 5. Add functionality to the drop down menu to allow you to filter the DOM to only show figures associated with the selected group.

 ### How to start
-You will need to have a Github account to complete this.
+You will need to have a Github account (or some other Remote repository service account) to complete this.

 *   Fork this repo to your profile (USERNAME/FECT).
     * If privacy is a concern, feel free to push the existing project to a new repository in [BitBucket](https://bitbucket.org/) and share the link with the search committee.
+If you make the repo private, let us know and we will provide you with a way to give us read access.
 *   Make any necessary changes to implement the expected outcome
 *   Push all commits to your remote repository prior to your interview
 *   Follow the design instructions as close as possible